FuelLabs/data-systems/CONTRIBUTING.md

 # Contributing

-This guide will show you how to run this project locally if you want to test or contribute to this project.
+This guide will show you how to run this project locally if you want to test or contribute to it.

 ## 🛠 Prerequisites

-Most projects here under the umbrella of data systems are written in Rust, so we have preference for using Rust tooling and standards from the community as much as possible.
-So, this are the base tooling you need to ensure have installed on to run this project.
+Most projects under the umbrella of data systems are written in Rust, so we prefer using Rust tooling and community standards.
+Ensure you have the following tools installed:

 - [Rust](https://www.rust-lang.org/tools/install)
 - [Make](https://www.gnu.org/software/make/)